 Crystal radios are the simplest of radio circuits and have been around since the birth of radio itself.
 Powered by the radio waves themselves, crystal radios require no batteries, they have very few parts, they’re inexepensive, and they’re relatively easy to build.
 I stumbled upon a company called the Borden Radio Company that produces crystal radio kits in vintage fashion.
 I ordered the simple Pickard Crystal Radio kit, and the high performance Dunwoody Crystal Radio kit.
-Both kits were named after their respective designers.
+Both kits were named in honor of radio pioneers.
 The Pickard is a crystal radio in its simplest form while the Dunwoody is slightly more complicated, but has the ability to detect signals more precisely and detect some frequencies in the short wave band.

 Both kits were packaged individually with the parts nicely protected.
 They truly have a vintage feel to them, from the clear pine wood base, to the enameled copper wire and cardboard coil tube.
 The quality seems very good.
 The pine base has a nice routered edge and the cardboard tube is heavy duty shipping tubing.
 The knobs for the Dunwoody controls are black bakelite.